enchanter-coder/Rutherford-Scattering-Simulation/README.md

 1.  **Most particles pass straight through:** Because the atom is mostly empty space.
 2.  **Some deflect at small angles:** Due to the repulsive force as they pass near the positive nucleus.
-3.  **Very few bounce back (\>180°):** Occurs only when an alpha particle approaches the nucleus head-on, encountering massive electrostatic repulsion.
+3.  **Very few bounce back (about 180°):** Occurs only when an alpha particle approaches the nucleus head-on, encountering massive electrostatic repulsion.

 ## 👨‍💻 How to Run